jarrettkong/trapper-keeper/README.md

 - `npm install` the packages in both packages
 - `npm start` both apps separately

+To use the GitHub Pages version of the app, only run the back-end.

 ## Authors

 - Jarrett Kong - [Github]("https://github.com/jarrettkong")